Updates and news on what we’ve been up to

 Their sites around the world are often in remote or high humidity areas, which results in rapid rusting of the satellite dish structural steelwork.
 The conventional approach to painting has been used for years but rarely lasts 12 months in seaside or tropical locations.
-Working with the specialist coating contractor Aerial Contracting, Blocksil has provided a long term solution with it’s Graphene Enhanced Top Coat MT.
+Working with a specialist coating contractor, Blocksil has provided a long term solution with it’s Graphene Enhanced Top Coat MT.

 In combination with carefully chosen pre-coats, the Graphene enhanced Top Coat has a 15 year product warranty.